pachyderm/docs/content/latest/troubleshooting/pipeline-troubleshooting.md

 failed to process datum <UUID> with error: <user code error>
 ```

-This means pachyderm successfully got to the point where it was running user code, but that code exited with a non-zero error code.
+This means MLDM successfully got to the point where it was running user code, but that code exited with a non-zero error code.
 If any datum in a pipeline fails, the entire job will be marked as failed, but datums that did not fail will not need to be reprocessed on future jobs.
 You can use `pachctl inspect datum <job-id> <datum-id>` or `pachctl logs` with the `--pipeline`, `--job` or `--datum` flags to get more details.

 There are some cases where users may want mark a datum as successful even for a non-zero error code by setting the `transform.accept_return_code` field in the pipeline config .

 #### Retries

-Pachyderm will automatically retry user code three (3) times before marking the datum as failed.
+MLDM will automatically retry user code three (3) times before marking the datum as failed.
 This mitigates datums failing for transient connection reasons.

 #### Triage

 `pachctl logs --job=<job_ID>` or `pachctl logs --pipeline=<pipeline_name>` will print out any logs from your user code to help you triage the issue.
 Kubernetes will rotate logs occasionally so if nothing is being returned, you’ll need to make sure that you have a persistent log collection tool running in your cluster.

-In cases where user code is failing, changes first need to be made to the code and followed by updating the pachyderm pipeline.
-This involves building a new docker container with the corrected code, modifying the pachyderm pipeline config to use the new image, and then calling `pachctl update pipeline -f updated_pipeline_config.json`.
+In cases where user code is failing, changes first need to be made to the code and followed by updating the MLDM pipeline.
+This involves building a new docker container with the corrected code, modifying the MLDM pipeline config to use the new image, and then calling `pachctl update pipeline -f updated_pipeline_config.json`.
 Depending on the issue/error, user may or may not want to also include the `--reprocess` flag with `update pipeline`.

 ### Data Failures